Dream Kardashian Couldn’t Have Looked More Adorable In Her ‘Trolls’ Inspired Halloween Costume

 He was later pictured in one of his little sister Kylie Jenner’s Halloween Instagram posts looking noticeably thinner.
 The photo was taken at a party celebrating Kendall’s 24th birthday which is on Sunday.

-Rob has dipped under the radar in recent years, disappearing from his family’s well known reality television series Keeping up with the Kardashians.
+Rob has dipped under the radar in recent years, disappearing from his family’s well-known reality television series Keeping up with the Kardashians.
 He’s also not commonly captured in paparazzi photos, as he has hidden from the public eye following the downfall of his relationship with Chyna and his weight gain, which led him to gain body confidence issues.

-Nevertheless, the only remaining Kardashian male appears to be getting back on his feet again as he debuted his newly skimmed down frame in a rare video, as The Inquisitr previously reported.
+Nevertheless, the only remaining Kardashian male appears to be getting back on his feet again as he debuted his newly slimmed-down frame in a rare video, as The Inquisitr previously reported.

 It was Rob’s big sister Kim Kardashian that first released his insane weight loss progress via her own social media posts on October 21st.
 In the posts, Rob was seen wearing a black t-shirt and shorts alongside some of his nieces and nephews.
 Rob has reportedly lost 20 pounds in total and is continuing to work hard at the gym and focus on his health.

-His new healthy lifestyle was reportedly inspired not only by his young daughter Dream, but by his sister Khloe Kardashian who has long encouraged to get himself together and take better care of himself, according to MSN News.
+His new healthy lifestyle was reportedly inspired not only by his young daughter Dream, but by his sister Khloe Kardashian who has long encouraged him to get himself together and take better care of himself, according to MSN News.

 According to inside sources, Khloe helped Rob to realize that the only way to gain a more positive mindset upon life is to start by taking better care of his body.